Assam Jobs : Tezpur University Recruitment 2025

 Essential Qualification:

-Master’s degree (M.Sc./M.Tech) in Molecular Biology/ Biotechnology/ Bioinformatics/Life Sciences/Botany with any one of the following.
+Post graduate Degree in Basic Science or Graduate/Post Graduate degree in professional courses with any one of the following-

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!